Storm-battered South is again under threat. A boy swept into a drain fights for his life

 The weather comes on the heels of a stormy April in which the U.S. had 300 confirmed tornadoes, the second-most on record for the month and the most since 2011.

 One in Tennessee damaged homes, injured people, toppled power lines and trees, and killed a 22-year-old man in a car in Claiborne County, north of Knoxville, officials said.
-A second person was killed south of Nashville in Columbia, the seat of Maury County, where officials said a tornado damaged or destroyed more than 140 homes.
+A second person was killed south of Nashville in Columbia, the seat of Maury County, where officials said a tornado with 140 mph (225 kph) winds damaged or destroyed more than 100 homes.

+Tennessee Gov. Bill Lee said the woman who died in Maury County was in a mobile home that was thrown several feet into a wooded area.
+Lee visited emergency managers and Tennessee Department of Transportation officials in the storm-stricken area Thursday.
+He thanked workers who spent the night clearing trees and debris from roads.

+Later, Lee told reporters that it is “heartbreaking” to see families whose lives have been affected by the tornado.

 Bob Booth had just gotten home to Columbia from Georgia and was sitting down to watch television when he heard a “crazy racket.”